sascha432/esp8266-kfc-fw/README.md

 Detect crashes and offer safe mode by pressing reset button during boot, count number of resets for extended functionality (reset configuration, open public hotspot etc...)

+### KFCConfiguration

+Library to handle configurations stored in the EEPROM, read on demand to save memory, manage changes in structure automatically, store history/backups on SPIFFS

 ## Plugins

 ### MQTT Client